YuLab-SMU/DOSE/docs/deeprare-inspired-dose-development-plan.md

   relabeled result slot
 - convert enrichment hits into `result` rows
 - convert driving genes into `evidence` rows
-- support at least HDO and HPO-derived gene sets
+- support HDO disease targets only in this phase; existing HPO and NCG enrichment remain lower-level analyses and must not be relabeled as disease targets

 Acceptance criteria: